The Shadow of a Gunman: Synopsis

 Donal Davoren is a poet who has come to room with Seumus Shields in a poor, Dublin tenement slum.
 Many of the residents of the tenement mistake Donal for an IRA gunman on the run.
 Donal does not refute this notoriety, especially when it wins him the affection of Minnie Powell, an attractive young woman in the tenement.
 Meanwhile, Seumus' business partner, Mr Maguire drops a bag off at Seumus' apartment before participating in an ambush in which he is killed.
 Seumus thinks the bag contains household items for re-sale.
 The city is put under curfew as a result of the ambush.
 The Black and Tans raid the tenement and, at that point, Donal and Seumus discover the bag is full of Mills bombs.
 Minnie Powell takes the bag and hides it in her own room.
-The Black and Tans find nothing of note in Seumus' room, but arrest Minnie Powell, who is later shot and killed trying to escape.
+The Black and Tans find nothing of note in Seumus' room, but arrest Minnie Powell, who is later shot and killed when the Black and Tans lorry she is taken away in is ambushed.